 Docker Compose uses YAML configuration files to declare which containers to use and how they should work together.

-1. Let’s start by downloading the Nakama Docker Compose file:
+1. Let’s start by creating the Nakama Docker-Compose file:

 If you are trying to run Nakama via Docker-Compose on Windows, you'll need to make a small change to the downloaded

 docker-compose.yml file.
 Follow this instruction to bind the correct path.

 2. Next, we’ll ask Docker Compose to follow the instructions in the file we just downloaded:

 Docker Compose will download the latest CockroachDB and Nakama images published on Docker Hub.